Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 * Azure Service Bus - [Namespace and management credentials][service_bus_namespace]
 * Python 2.7, 3.5, 3.6, 3.7 or 3.8 - [Install Python][python]

-If you need an azure service bus namespace and do not wish to use the graphical portal UI, you can use the Azure CLI via [Cloud Shell][cloud_shell_bash], or Azure CLI run locally, to create one with this Azure CLI command:
+If you need an azure service bus namespace, you can create it via the [Azure Portal][azure_namespace_creation].
+If you do not wish to use the graphical portal UI, you can use the Azure CLI via [Cloud Shell][cloud_shell_bash], or Azure CLI run locally, to create one with this Azure CLI command:

 ```Bash
 az servicebus namespace create --resource-group <resource-group-name> --name <servicebus-namespace-name> --location <servicebus-namespace-location>